I will introduce the basic functions and how to use ‘PlayMaker’, and explain how to create an easy game with Unity in this article series.

 Click the [Preferences] button on the bottom right.
 Choose General at the upper right, and change Language from [English] to [Language you prefer].

-That will be all for the basics of PlayMaker, and how to install it.
+That’s all for the basics of PlayMaker, and how to install it.

 In my next article, I will introduce the basic functions of PlayMaker.